 - Watch animals closely and keep them under your direct control.

-- Help people who require additional assistance—infants, elderly people, those without transportation, large families who may need additional help in an emergency situation, people with disabilities, and the people who care for them.
+- Help people who require additional assistance—infants, elderly people, those without transportation, large families who may need extra help in an emergency, people with disabilities, and those who care for them.

 - Be careful when driving after an earthquake and anticipate traffic light outages.

 Returning Home Safely